 5. CHILDREN'S ROOMS COULD PROVE INTEGRAL TO FAMILIES

-Clients with children are requesting extra space for home schooling and for additional home tutoring arrangements.
+Clients with children are requesting extra space for home schooling and additional home tutoring to be incorporated into their kids' room ideas.

 6. TECHNOLOGY WILL NEED TO ADVANCE